Miguel Cabrera Player Props: Tigers vs. Marlins

-On Friday, Miguel Cabrera (on the back of going 1-for-4) and the Detroit Tigers play the Miami Marlins, whose starting pitcher will be Braxton Garrett.
-First pitch is at 6:40 PM ET.
+On Saturday, Miguel Cabrera (.226 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers play the Miami Marlins, whose starting pitcher will be Johnny Cueto.
+First pitch is at 4:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Angels.
+In his most recent game he had a hitless performance (0-for-3) against the Marlins.

 Miguel Cabrera Game Info & Props vs. the Marlins